wilsonneto-dev/TS_Bitwise_Example/README.md

-# TS_Bitwise_Example
-:page_with_curl: Example of how to use bitwise flags with typescript
+## :page_with_curl: Example of how to use bitwise flags with typescript

 A simple example of how to use bitwise flags with typescript.